 Arguably the most impressive waterfalls in Chiapas, El Chiflón is a series of five tiered whitewater falls and turquoise mineral pools, about 2 hours from San Cristobal de las Casas.
-The highest waterfall is known as Cascada Velo de Novia and is an impressive 230 feet (70m) tall.
+You’ll find one of the highest waterfalls in Mexico here, known as Cascada Velo de Novial, standing at an impressive 230 feet (70m) tall.

 The entry fee to the El Chiflon waterfalls is 50 MXN (US$2.50) per person and you pay for the tickets the entrance of the Ecotourism Center.
 Once you’re at the park, there’s a short hike of about 15 minutes to get to the first waterfall.
 From there, it’s another 45-minute hike to get to Cascada Velo de Novia, the tallest of the waterfalls.
 Take the slippery steps up to El Mirador (viewpoint) with caution and prepare to get wet from the thundering falls.